Are you thinking of buying a composting toilet for your RV?

 Although the Sun-Mar Mobile Composting Toilet grabs a spot on the list of some most expensive composting toilets, it’s also one of the

 At the same time, it stands out from the rest with the fact that it optimizes the whole composting process amazingly well.
-Instead of simply having containers for holding solid and liquid waste with a fan to vent out odors, the Sun-Mar mobile composting toilet features a Bio Drum that comes with an evaporation chamber.
-This speeds up the breakdown of solid waste into compost, while the liquid waste is
+Instead of simply having containers for holding solid and liquid waste with a fan to vent out odors, the Sun-Mar toilets feature a Bio Drum that comes with an evaporation chamber.
+This speeds up the breakdown of solid waste into compost, while the liquid waste is simply evaporated!

 You don’t need to empty the liquids at all.
 It features a 12-volt fan coupled up with a 110-volt heating element to get it all done with great efficiency.